Featured image for Will AI Take My Job? An Honest Assessment (2026)

 Other Sectors Facing Significant Change

-Manufacturing: AI-driven robotics could replace approximately 2 million manufacturing workers globally by 2026, continuing a decades-long trend.
+Manufacturing: AI-driven robotics could replace approximately 2 million manufacturing workers globally in the next few years, continuing a decades-long trend.
 Industrial robots already perform welding, painting, packaging, assembly, and quality inspection.
 The pandemic accelerated this adoption as companies sought to reduce human-dependent supply chains.

-Retail: Estimates suggest 65% of retail jobs could be automated by 2026, with 52% of in-store tasks already automated in some capacity.
+Retail: Estimates suggest 65% of retail jobs could be automated in the coming years, with 52% of in-store tasks already automated in some capacity as of 2026.
 Self-checkout, AI-powered inventory management, automated fulfillment centers, and digital shopping assistants are leading the way.

 Transportation: Autonomous vehicles will eventually impact driving jobs significantly, though the timeline remains uncertain due to regulatory and technical hurdles.
 Trucking, delivery, and taxi services face long-term disruption, but the 5-year impact may be less than some predict.

 Finance (FinTech): AI is transforming fraud detection, risk analysis, and investment decisions.
-Nearly 80% of investment decisions are expected to be influenced by AI by 2026.
+Nearly 80% of investment decisions are expected to be influenced by AI in the near term.
 Routine financial analysis and trading are increasingly automated.

 Jobs That Are Relatively Safe from AI